Amun: Greece

-Amun, worshipped by the Greeks as Ammon, had a temple and a statue, the gift of Pindar (d.
+Amun, worshipped by the Greeks as Ammon of Heliopolis, (meaning "city of the sun god") had a temple and a statue, the gift of Pindar (d.
 443 BC), at Thebes, and another at Sparta, the inhabitants of which, as Pausanias says, consulted the oracle of Ammon in Libya from early times more than the other Greeks.
 At Aphytis, Chalcidice, Amun was worshipped, from the time of Lysander (d.
 395 BC), as zealously as in Ammonium.
 Pindar the poet honored the god with a hymn.
 At Megalopolis the god was represented with the head of a ram (Paus. viii.32 § 1), and the Greeks of Cyrenaica dedicated at Delphi a chariot with a statue of Ammon.

 When Alexander the Great occupied Egypt in late 332 BC, he was regarded as a liberator, thus conquering Egypt without a fight.
 He was pronounced son of Amun by the oracle at Siwa.
 Amun was identified as a form of Zeus and Alexander often referred to Zeus-Ammon as his true father, and after his death, currency depicted him adorned with the Horns of Ammon as a symbol of his divinity.
+The tradition of depicting Alexander the Great with the horns of Amun continued for centuries, with Alexander being referred to in the Quran as "Dhu al-Qarnayn" (The Two-Horned One), a reference to his depiction on Middle Eastern coins and statuary as having horns of Ammon.

 Several words derive from Amun via the Greek form, Ammon, such as ammonia and ammonite.
 The Romans called the ammonium chloride they collected from deposits near the Temple of Jupiter-Amun in ancient Libya sal ammoniacus (salt of Amun) because of proximity to the nearby temple.
 Ammonia, as well as being the chemical, is a genus name in the foraminifera.
 Both these foraminiferans (shelled Protozoa) and ammonites (extinct shelled cephalopods) bear spiral shells resembling a ram's, and Ammon's, horns.
 The regions of the hippocampus in the brain are called the cornu ammonis – literally "Amun's Horns", due to the horned appearance of the dark and light bands of cellular layers.

-In Paradise Lost, Milton identifies Ammon with the biblical Ham (Cham) and states that the gentiles called him the Libyan Jove.
+A Greek interpretation for why Amun is sometimes depicted with the head of a ram comes from Herodotus.
+He recounts a myth where Amun, urged by his son Khonsu to reveal his true form, concealed himself behind a ram's fleece while manifesting.
+This clever disguise allowed Amun to partially fulfill his son's request without fully exposing his true nature.